-INNOVATION AND INTEGRITY BUS 220 COLLOQUIUM
+BUS 220 INNOVATION AND INTEGRITY COLLOQUIUM One credit hour

 This colloquium provides CIG Student Fellows with a unique opportunity to acquire experiences and relationships designed to guide them in a process of innovation guided by integrity.
 Students will develop an Innovative Leadership Development Plan as part of their participation in the colloquium.
 The Innovation and Integrity Colloquium is a full year commitment.
 Students must be nominated by a faculty member and selected by the Center for Innovation and Growth to be enrolled.
 This course does not count towards major, minor, or General Education credit.